Combined Heat and Power Act

-Act on the Retention, Modernization and Extension of Combined Heat and Power Generation
+Act on the Retention, Modernisation and Extension of Combined Heat and Power Generation (CHP Act of 21st December 2015 amended on 8th August 2020)

-On 1 April 2002, the Act on the Retention, Modernisation and Extension of Combined Heat and Power Generation (KWKG) has entered into force replacing the CHP Act of 12 May 2000.
-On 12 July 2012 the CHP act has been amended anew.
+On 1 April 2002, the Act on the Retention, Modernisation and Extension of Combined Heat and Power Generation (KWKG) has entered into force replacing KWKG of 18th May 2000.
+On 22nd December 2016 and 8th August 2020 KWKG has been amended anew.

-The Federal Association of the German Energy and Water Industries (Bundesverband der Energie- und Wasserwirtschaft e.V. / BDEW) has published a procedural description to establish a standard national procedure for handling and implementing the act, including official material.
-You will find this procedural description as well as additional useful information on CHP on the website of the Federal Association of the German Energy and Water Industries (Bundesverband der Energie- und Wasserwirtschaft e.V., BDEW).
+The Federal Association of the German Energy and Water Industries (Bundesverband der Energie- und Wasserwirtschaft e.V. / BDEW) publishes a procedural description on how to establish a standard national procedure for handling and implementing the act, including official material.
+This procedural description as well as additional useful information on CHP is available on the website of BDEW.

-Further useful information concerning the CHP Act and its procedure, forecasts and accounting can be found on the common internet portal of German TSOs:
+Further useful information concerning KWKG and its procedure, forecasts and accounting can be found on the common German TSOs’ website: www.netztransparenz.de

-For further queries regarding the CHP Act, please contact us:
+For further queries regarding KWKG, please contact us: liaM-E

 Please note that we assume no responsibility for the accuracy of the information in the documents provided.